Vadim2090/Grants-Program/my_project_name.md

 - etc.

 Our roadmap includes delivering:
-- Generalized power-user analysis module to be possible to use as separate open-source product
+- Generalized power-user analysis module that can be used as separate open-source product
 - Rewrited data extraction module (not covered by this grant application) to user NEAR Lake data (for Google Cloud) instead of NEAR Indexer for Explorer data
 - Blend web2 & web3 data to enhance user acquisition
 - Provide API to access and manage marketing data